 - BDKRB2: being able to hold the breath for a long time;

-Some genes in his list have remarkable qualities, such as ABCC11.
-A mutation on this gene is linked to the production of less sweat.
-He also gives examples of adverse effects of some genes.
-The mutation on PCSK9 with the advantage of better resistance to cardiovascular diseases can also lead to an increased risk of diabetes.
+Some genes in his list have remarkable qualities, for instance, ABCC11.
+A mutation on this gene links to the production of less sweat.
+He also mentions the adverse effects of some genes.
+The variation on PCSK9 with the advantage of better resistance to cardiovascular diseases can also lead to an increased risk of diabetes.

 In short, you will have to make trade-offs here.

 The Mutant Project: Inside the Global Race to Genetically Modify Humans is a book written by Eben Kirksey.
 In this interview we talk about the first genetically engineered babies Lulu and Nana, the scientist Jianku He, the work of biohackers, and much more.